Multi-photon entanglement and interferometry: Quantum communication

-The overall effect of the quantum dense coding thus doubles the information capacity of the transmission channel, while actually one sends only one physical qubit.
-This more efficient way of coding information is to be contrasted with the Holevo (1973) result that maximum one bit can be encoded on a single qubit \textit{in isolation}.
-Entanglement allows to encode information entirely in the relative properties of the pair of qubits, i.e. their correlations.
+\textit{Step 3.
+Decoding of the message}.
+Upon reception, Alice performs a Bell-state measurement, distinguishing between the four code-states and thus allowing her to read out both bits of information.
+The quantum dense coding doubles the information capacity of the transmission channel: what is actually sent is only one qubit.
+This more efficient way of coding information at first glance seems to be at odds with the Holevo theorem (1973), which states that maximally one bit can be encoded on a \textit{single} qubit.
+Entanglement, a property of pairs of qubits, allows to circumvent this theorem and to encode information entirely in the relative properties of the pair, i.e. in their correlations.

 The first experimental realization of quantum dense coding was reported by the Innsbruck group (Mattle \textit{et al}., 1996).
-The preparation of the polarization entangled photon pairs, the single-qubit operations at Bob's station, and Alice's Bell-state analyzer can all be done with techniques presented in the previous sections.
-In the Innsbruck experiment, two ($|\psi^{\pm}\rangle_{AB}$) out of the four Bell states could be distinguished and as such, transmission of three different messages per two-state photon was realized,\footnote{The states $|\psi^{\pm}\rangle_{AB}$ carried two different values, while $|\phi^{\pm}\rangle_{AB}$ the third.} enabling an increase of the channel capacity to $\log_{2}3\simeq1.58$ bits.
+The preparation of the polarization entangled photon pairs, the single-qubit operations at Bob's station, and Alice's Bell-state analyzer can all be done with the SPDC and linear optical techniques presented in the previous sections.
+In the Innsbruck experiment, each of the two $|\psi^{\pm}\rangle_{AB}$ states could be distinguished, and, they could be distinguished from $|\phi^{\pm}\rangle_{AB}$.
+However, , with interferometric Bell-state analysis, there was no possibility to tell which of the states $\phi^{\pm}$ caused the given detection event.
+Thus three different messages could be operationally encoded by manipulating a single qubit only.\footnote{The states $|\psi^{\pm}\rangle_{AB}$ carried two different values, while $|\phi^{\pm}\rangle_{AB}$ the third.} Thus an increase of channel capacity to $\log_{2}3\simeq1.58$ bits was possible---the highest value achievable using linear optics and classical communications, see Vaidman et al. (1999) and Lutkenhaus et al. (1999).
+However, the observed signal-to-noise ratio reduced the actual channel capacity to on average 1.13 bit for the cases of successful transfers.
+Nevertheless the classical and Holevo values of 1 were breached.

-In a more recent experiment, Schuck \textit{et al}.
-(2006) realized a complete deterministic linear-optical Bell-state analyzer with the help of hyper-entanglement (polarization entanglement plus the intrinsic time-energy entanglement in SPDC).
-With this new possibility, the dense coding protocol was then implemented and achieved a channel capacity of $1.18\pm0.03$ bits per photon, which still can be increased by appropriate coding.